 - Once the oil is hot, reduce the heat to medium and add the onions.

-- Cook them without disturbing for 5 to 8 minutes until they begin to turn golden brown on the bottom.
+- Cook the onions without disturbing for 5 to 8 minutes until they begin to turn golden brown on the bottom.

-- Flip the onions over and cook them for a few minutes longer until they turn golden brown in color.
+- Flip the onions over and cook them for a few minutes longer until they turn golden brown on all sides.

 - Add the chicken breasts and cook them for 3 minutes on each side.